Canon 800D vs Sony A7R

 It is notable that the A7R has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 800D lacks such a headphone port.

-Both the 800D and the A7R have been discontinued, but can regularly be found used on eBay.
+Both the 800D and the A7R have been discontinued, but can regularly be found used on ebay.
 The A7R was replaced by the Sony A7R II, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 800D Manual (free pdf) or the online Sony A7R Manual.
+Further information on the features and operation of the 800D and A7R can be found, respectively, in the Canon 800D Manual (free pdf) or the online Sony A7R Manual.